ianrenton/ianrenton.com/projects/meteogram/index.markdown

 And finally to rotate the screen, by going to Preferences, Screen Configuration, Layout, HDMI-1, Rotation, right.
 (Done last of course, because it's very annoying to have the wrong rotation on your normal desktop monitor!)

-After this was completed, I shut down the Pi and reassembled it back onto the rear of the screen.
+After this was completed, I shut down the Pi and reassembled it back onto the rear of the screen, then started it up again.

+Initially the touchscreen controls were not rotated to match the screen; this was fixed by long-pressing (~5 seconds) the "Rotate Touch" button on the rear of the screen three times.

 ## The Software Setup